 • Build authentic relationships with the labor community that keep an open door policy and offer quarterly, consistent opportunities to meet with me in District to discuss legislation and regional issues the labor community faces.

-Last year my mom had a heart attack, quadruple bypass surgery and left the hospital with a six-figure bill.
+When my mom had a heart attack, she needed quadruple bypass surgery and left the hospital with a six-figure bill.
 If it wasn’t for Medicare, there’s no way our family could afford a bill like that.
 From the cost of critical care to prescription drugs to assisted living we can all agree we want our parents and grandparents to age with dignity.
 Here’s how I intend to support the people who raised us, our parents, grandparents, church moms and neighbors:

 • Repeal the tax on Social Security for Seniors who are already receiving benefits.